hbrobotics/hbrc_ros_robot_platform/electrical/master_board/rev_a/to_do.md

 ## SBC

 * (DONE) Is NESTOP connected to SBC?
-* Are the I2C resistors the correct value?
+* (DONE)Are the I2C resistors the correct value?
-  One is 3.9KΩ and the other is 4.7KΩ.
-They should probably be the same.
+  The Raspberry Pi has builtin 1.8KΩ pull-ups.
+  Changed additional pullups to 100KΩ which can be adjusted if necessary.
 * (DONE) Is the SBC Alive LED current limit resistor the right value?
 * (DONE) Does JLCPCB support surface mount buttons?
 6x6mm
 * (DONE) Does JLCPCB have a 32.768kHz crystal?